top of page

 Group Interventions

-Supporting the transition between key stages, year 6 primary school-aged pupils into year 7 of secondary school and from secondary school to college or into the world of work.
+We support the transition between key stages, year 6 of primary school-aged pupils into year 7 of secondary school and from secondary school to college or the world of work.

 transition to work programme.png